Invariant subspaces for finite index shifts in Hardy spaces: Introduction

 \begin{theorem} Let $N\subsetneq \Ha$ be a closed $S$-invariant subspace.
 Suppose that $\dim N^\perp\geq 2$.
 Then there exists a closed $S$-invariant subspace $M\subsetneq \Ha$ such that $N\subsetneq M$. \end{theorem}

 This theorem follows immediately from Proposition~\ref{Prop:NA-no-maximal}, Proposition~\ref{Prop:NA-no-maximal2} and Theorem~\ref{Thm:subspace-includL}.

-As we stated in the introduction, Theorem~\ref{Thm:no-maximal-intro} allows to give an affirmative answer to the invariant subspace problem for finite defect operators (for an account history and circle of ideas related to the subspace invariant problem see, {\sl e.g.}, \cite{ChPa, EL}).
-Namely, let $H$ be a separable Hilbert space, and let $T:H\to H$ be a bounded linear operator.
+As we stated in the introduction, Theorem~\ref{Thm:no-maximal-intro} allows to give an affirmative answer to the invariant subspace problem for contractions with finite defect (for an account history and circle of ideas related to the subspace invariant problem see, {\sl e.g.}, \cite{ChPa, EL}).
+Namely, let $H$ be a separable Hilbert space, and let $T:H\to H$ be a contraction, namely, $\|T\|\leq 1$.
 The {\sl defect of $T$} is

 Roughly speaking, $\delta(T)$ ``measures'' how much far from an isometry $T$ is.
-By the universality of the shifts (see, {\sl e.g.}, \cite[Section~1.5]{RoRo}), every operator $T:H\to H$ with $\delta(T)\leq d$ is unitarily equivalent to the restriction of the backward shift $S^\ast$ to some of its invariant closed subspaces.
+By the universality of the shifts (see, {\sl e.g.}, \cite[Section~1.5]{RoRo}), every contraction $T:H\to H$ with $\delta(T)\leq d$ is unitarily equivalent to the restriction of the backward shift $S^\ast$ to some of its invariant closed subspaces.
 By Theorem~\ref{Thm:no-maximal-intro}, the backward shift $S^\ast:\Ha\to \Ha$ does not have non-trivial minimal invariant closed subspaces of dimension greater than $1$.
 Hence, we have